Paleo-keto Breakfast and Snacks BLOG

 Paleo-Ketogenic Breakfast and Snack Ideas

 Some of the most common questions I get asked when people are considering the ketogenic diet is “What can I have for breakfast?” and “Which snacks can I eat?”.
 I have compiled a list of breakfast and snack ideas which I have enjoyed since I made my transition to Keto at the start of 2017.
 I hope these will inspire you.
-You might notice, though, that after a while on this diet you will no longer be hungry in the…
+You might notice, though, that after a while on this diet you will no longer be as hungry as…

 Read MorePaleo-Ketogenic Breakfast and Snack Ideas